k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 Which of the following statements is certainly true ?

-A: Enrichment functions are functions without Input/Output parameters that are used to insert, update, or delete LU tables' data.
+A: Enrichment functions are functions without Input/Output parameters that are used to insert, update, or delete a LU table's data.

 B: Multiple enrichment functions can be attached to any of the LU's tables.